temphoyos/form-error-tracking/README.md

 -Pushing to the dataLayer the name of the fields that were not successfully filed out and resulted in a submit error

-# Tracking errors on your forms with Google Tag Manager (GTM)
+# How to deploy this code on Google Tag Manager (GTM)
 Two different approaches can be followed:

 -Attach the necessary eventListener and handle the form events from within the same code.
 This is accomplished through the formTracking.js file, which is intented to be deployed through a Google Tag Manager CHTML tag.